dabapps/periodical/README.md

 ### Creating period instances

 You can instantiate a `TimePeriod` or `DatePeriod` object by specifying a time span.
-By default this will return a period that covers the current time or day.
+By default this will return a period that covers the current time or day in UTC timezone.

 For  `DatePeriod` this may be one of `'day'`, `'week'`, `'month'`, `'quarter'` or `'year'`.